EvilEyedPigeon/udacity-fsnd-p5-linux-server-config/README.md

       ```
       Note: Since this is a simple app with its own simple database, the configuration uses the Linux user to authenticate with the database.
 For more complex applications, a separate database user with its own password may be desirable.

+    - Update permissions (see [StackExchange][6] and [DigitalOcean][7]):
+      ```
+      psql
+      catalog=> REVOKE CONNECT ON DATABASE catalog FROM PUBLIC;
+      catalog=> GRANT CONNECT ON DATABASE catalog TO catalog;
+      catalog=> REVOKE ALL ON ALL TABLES IN SCHEMA public FROM PUBLIC;
+      catalog=> GRANT SELECT, INSERT, UPDATE, DELETE ON ALL TABLES IN SCHEMA public TO catalog;
+      catalog=> ALTER DEFAULT PRIVILEGES IN SCHEMA public GRANT SELECT, INSERT, UPDATE, DELETE ON TABLES TO catalog;
+      catalog=> ALTER DEFAULT PRIVILEGES IN SCHEMA public GRANT SELECT, USAGE ON SEQUENCES TO catalog;
+      ```

+      Note: Priviledges are given to the catalog user directly.
+For more complex situations, using roles may be desirable.

+    - Remote connections are dissabled by default in `/etc/postgresql/9.1/main/pg_hba.conf`

 2. VM can be remotely logged into.